HarshaKota/MSCS-710L-PROJECT/README.md

 # Welcome to MetricsCollector!

-MetricsCollector interacts with the Linux kernal of a Windows, Mac, or Linux operating system and returns several useful metrics to the user.
+MetricsCollector interacts with the kernel of a Windows, Mac, or Linux operating system and returns several useful metrics to the user.
 This application provides the user with information about the following system metrics:

 * Static metrics
 * CPU